apache/beam/learning/tour-of-beam/learning-content/python/core-transforms/side-inputs/description.md

 ```

-### Side inputs and windowing

-A windowed `PCollection` may be infinite and thus cannot be compressed into a single value (or single collection class).
-When you create a `PCollectionView` of a windowed `PCollection`, the `PCollectionView` represents a single entity per window (one singleton per window, one list per window, etc.).

-Beam uses the window(s) for the main input element to look up the appropriate window for the side input element.
-Beam projects the main input element’s window into the side input’s window set, and then uses the side input from the resulting window.
-If the main input and side inputs have identical windows, the projection provides the exact corresponding window.
-However, if the inputs have different windows, Beam uses the projection to choose the most appropriate side input window.

-For example, if the main input is windowed using fixed-time windows of one minute, and the side input is windowed using fixed-time windows of one hour, Beam projects the main input window against the side input window set and selects the side input value from the appropriate hour-long side input window.

-If the main input element exists in more than one window, then `processElement` gets called multiple times, once for each window.
-Each call to `processElement` projects the “current” window for the main input element, and thus might provide a different view of the side input each time.

-If the side input has multiple trigger firings, Beam uses the value from the latest trigger firing.
-This is particularly useful if you use a side input with a single global window and specify a trigger.

 ### Description for example

 At the entrance we have a map whose key is the city of the country value.
 And we also have a `Person` structure with his name and city.
 We can compare cities and embed countries in Person.